 A Process Calibration (PROCESS CAL) can be performed only if the analyzer has successfully passed a 1-Pt calibration.
-During PROCESS CAL, the solenoid valve is not energized and the instrument is calibrated directly to the sample running through the flowcell.
-The analyzer calibrates by changing the offset of the output taken during the last 1-Pt calibration.
+During PROCESS CAL, none of the solenoid valves are energized and the instrument is calibrated directly to the sample running through the flowcell.
+The analyzer calibrates by changing the offset of the strength/slope taken during the last 1-Pt calibration.